hammal/cbadc/docs/source/auto_examples/a_getting_started/plot_b_simulate_a_control_bounded_adc.rst

 So in essence we are creating a new generator from the old with an extended output.

-.. note:: The convenience function extended_simulation_result that will be derived next is one of many such convenience functions found in the :py:mod:`cbadc.simulator` module.
+.. note:: The convenience function extended_simulation_result is one of many
+          such convenience functions found in the
+          :py:mod:`cbadc.simulator` module.

+We can achieve this by appending yet another generator to the control signal stream as:

 ..
-GENERATED FROM PYTHON SOURCE LINES 144-158
+GENERATED FROM PYTHON SOURCE LINES 152-163

 .. code-block:: default
-   :lineno-start: 145
+   :lineno-start: 153

-    # We can achieve this by appending yet another generator to the control signal
-    # stream as:

     # Repeating the steps above we now get for the following
     # ten control cycles.